Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Noise Resilience of Optimal Parameters

-In theorem 1 we guarantee a threshold for the error in the parameter space $\dist({\tilde{\theta}^*_\epsilon, \Theta^*})$ for small perturbations.
-We do so by providing an upper bound on the variation of the cost function $\ell(\theta^*_\epsilon)$, and using a continuity argument and compactness of the parameter set to show that the perturbed optimal parameter lies in a neighborhood of the nominal optimal parameter set.
-The situation is illustrated in Figure \ref{sets}.
-Note that the assumption that $||\tilde{O}(\theta)||$ and $||\nabla\tilde{O}(\theta)||$ are bounded holds for arbitrary VQEs affected by general coherent errors or incoherent errors (the latter subject to conditions discussed in Section III.C).
-We then show that, for small perturbations, we can derive a polynomial scaling $\mathrm{dist}({\tilde{\theta}^*_\epsilon, \Theta^*})\le C \epsilon^{\frac{1-\alpha}{\alpha}}$.
+We prove the first part by providing an upper bound on the variation of the cost function $\ell(\theta^*_\epsilon)$, and using a continuity argument and compactness of the parameter set to show that the perturbed optimal parameter lies in a neighborhood of the noise-free optimal parameter set.
+The situation is illustrated in Figure~\ref{sets}.